 ETS only reports TOEFL scores for up to two years after the test date.
 If ETS refuses to report your score, you need to retake the TOEFL before submitting your application.

 IELTS: The IELTS is administered by Cambridge ESOL, British Council, and IDP: IELTS Australia.
 See www.ielts.org for more information.
-Official IELTS scores must be mailed by the testing agency directly to the address on the Contact Admissions page.
+Please send scores via IELTS Results Service E-Delivery to:

 Be sure to alert us if the name on your application is different from the name on your score report.
 You do not need to notify us about minor differences in spacing or hyphenation (such as "Juan Carlos" vs. "JuanCarlos" or "Jane Henry Doe" vs. "Jane Henry-Doe").